 Our beautification of public spaces will continue.
 Councillors’ (Gayton) Park is the next priority.
 Last year the pathways were redone and reconfigured.
 This year, there will be a splash park area replacing the underused wading pool, new greenery, flowers and, as a pilot project, lighting of several trees.

 Our year of interesting and fun activities was launched at the Winter Carnival, Feb.
 16. Please read the insert in this newsletter for more exciting activities.
 The parade in September will be a particular highlight.
 Centennial Lane will be created this summer and will be a lasting legacy to remind us of our Hampstead heritage.
 If you have photographs from the old days or old publications that you can donate to our archives or just material that we can copy, it would be very helpful.
 Contact Chandra Devenyi at (514) 369-8296 if you can help.

 One of the pleasures of being your Mayor is the opportunity that it gives me to speak out and be heard on important issues, not just in Hampstead, but across Montreal and beyond.
 On the day that the odious Charter of Values was tabled, I told the Gazette that it was illegitimate, immoral and shameful and that Hampstead would not comply.
 Council has since passed a blazing, unanimous resolution to that effect.
 I have also spoken out on Bill 14 and started a petition against hazardous materials passing through Montreal.
 You can expect more of the same, during this mandate.

-If you have any questions or comments on this article or anything related to Hampstead, please e-mail me at WSteinberg@Hampstead.qc.ca or call me 7 days a week until midnight at my home office at 514 483-6954.
+If you have any comments or questions on this topic or anything else related to Hampstead, please e-mail me at WSteinberg@Hampstead.qc.ca or call me 7 days a week until midnight at my home office (514) 483-6954.

 Dr. Bill Steinberg